KittyGiraudel/sass-guidelines/index.md

 ## Layout folder

-The `layout/` folder contains everything that takes part in layouting the site or application.
-Could it be the stylesheet for the main parts of the site (header, footer, navigation, sidebar...), the grid system or even the CSS styles for all the forms.
+The `layout/` folder contains everything that takes part in laying out the site or application.
+It could be the stylesheet for the main parts of the site (header, footer, navigation, sidebar...), the grid system or even the CSS styles for all the forms.

 * `_grid.scss`
 * `_header.scss`